jiafei-36/jiafei-36.github.io/source/_posts/fkt.md

 This is the so-called **Permanent**.
 For a Bipartite Adjacency Matrix $\boldsymbol{BiA}$, the perfect match number is equal to its permanet $perm(\boldsymbol{BiA})$.

-This is trivial in fact since the permanent just try each case of the permutation brute-forcely, with a temporal complexity $\mathcal O(n!)$
+This is trivial in fact since the permanent just tries each case of the permutation brute-forcely, with a temporal complexity $\mathcal O(n!)$

 We can compute determinat with **Gaussian Elimination** in $\mathcal O(n^3)$, but it is hard to find an efficient algorithm for calculating permanent.